simosavonen/pentutehdas/README.md

   - login as **admin** pw: ananas
     - review all the litters and see the reservations
     - check user roles and statistics, promote a user
+  - to test the subscriptions, open the website in 2 browsers or tabs
+    - adding or editing a litter should pop up a toast notification in both browsers, and the list of litters should reflect the changes live
+    - the demo website sometimes has problems connecting to the sleeping heroku backend, and it can require a page reload to get the subcriptions working

 ### Tech stack